Resources

 Style Guides – Specialized

-ACS Style Guide, 3rd edition, 2006 – From the American Chemical Society.
+ACS Style Guide, 2020 – From the American Chemical Society.
 Used by the physical sciences, including physics.

-AMA Manual of Style, 10th edition, 2007 – Published by by the editors of JAMA (Journal of the American Medical Association) and the Archives Journals.
+AMA Manual of Style, 11th edition, 2020 – Published by the editors of JAMA (the Journal of the American Medical Association) and the Archives Journals.
 Used for medical writing.
 Also available online by subscription.

 The AMA also has a blog, the AMA STYLE Insider, that addresses AMA style issues and questions.